ucsb-ds/pl-dev-team/lab/jpa03.md

 ## Step 3: Configure Actions and Github Pages

+In this step, we'll:
+* Enable Github Actions if not already enabled
+* Set up Github Pages
+* Set up Chromatic Project Token

+### Step 3.1: Enable Github Actions (if not already enabled)

-Next, find the `Actions` tab on your repo.
+Go to the webpage for your repo on Github.
+Find the `Actions` tab on your repo.
 It should look like one of the images below

 <table>
 <thead>